AtaraxyState/JellyfinAnilistSync/README.md

 1. Go to [AniList Developer Settings](https://anilist.co/settings/developer)
 2. Create a new API client
 3. Generate access tokens for each user

+### User Settings

+#### Auto-Add Settings (`userAutoAdd`)

+Each user can control whether anime should be automatically added to their AniList:

+- `true` (default): Automatically adds anime to AniList when first encountered
+- `false`: Only updates progress for anime already in the user's list

+If auto-add is disabled and an anime isn't in the user's list, the sync will fail with a helpful error message.

+#### Bulk Update Settings (`userBulkUpdate`)

+Each user can control whether their entire library should be synced on login:

+- `true`: Triggers full library sync when user logs into Jellyfin
+- `false` (default): Only individual episode changes are synced

+Bulk updates can be resource-intensive and take time, so they default to disabled.

 ### Getting Jellyfin API Key